ujesh-sakariya/local-deep-research/README.md

 - 🔄 Iterative analysis with tracked sources and citations
 - 📝 Additional report formats (work in progress)
 - 🔒 Complete privacy: runs entirely on your machine
+- 🌐 Integration with DuckDuckGo for web searches (automated search querries will be shared with duck duck go)
 ## Research Document Example

 The tool generates a comprehensive research document (`formatted_output.txt`) structured like this: